FryerTuck/anon/README.md

 Anon has several "special tags" .. `view` is styled to span the entire window as `position:fixed` ..
 There is also `layr` -which covers only its parent, but is `position:absolute` instead.

-Apart from the structure above being rather self-explanatory, the `evnt.hijack` is built into Anon and it does: `this.preventDefault(); this.stopPropagation();` .. if `true` is also does: `this.stopImmediatePropagation();` -which as you know, prevents any other listeners from doing anything ..
+Apart from the structure above being rather self-explanatory, the `evnt.hijack` is built into Anon and it does: `event.preventDefault(); event.stopPropagation();` .. if `true` is also does: `event.stopImmediatePropagation();` -which as you know, prevents any other listeners from doing anything ..
 All this really means is "short-hand", and it makes coding easy to remember and cleaner to look at.

 You can also ***hijack*** existing events in your own site, or if you're making some quick hack-job for a client as "proof of concept" to some requirement, you can tell Anon to "hijack" which-ever events you want in the sub-DOM structure.